Frequently asked questions

 I am offsite and logged into EPOCH however UpToDate is not working.
 How do I access information in UpToDate remotely?

-To establish access to UpToDate remotely you must register for a personal UpToDate account on a Department of Health computer.
+To establish access to UpToDate remotely you must register for a personal UpToDate account on a Department computer.

 Once you are logged into a Department computer create a personal UpToDate account.